The Importance of Taking Ownership of a Project

 Taking ownership is not just working on a project; it means making it your mission to see it through.
-It also shows, you’re willing to do what it takes to get the job done.
+It also shows you’re willing to do what it takes to get the job done.
 That means building trust and facilitating communication between team members.

 Identification and Definition of the Project

 A good project comes from good problem identification.
 Project identification is a repeatable process for approving candidate projects within an organization.
 Project identification involves a review of alternative approaches for addressing a set of development problems.
-This process requires a significant amount of time and resources and importance of taking ownership of project.
+This process requires a significant amount of time and resources and the importance of taking ownership of a project.

 In practice, project ideas often result from the identification of problems or constraints in the development process.
 Within these minimum and maximum constraint limits, a range of technical alternatives may be explored.

 Project definition is a process in which all aspects of a proposed project are explored.
 The definition is essential to secure stakeholder buy-in and acceptance.
 The project definition phase’s main tasks are to set clear project goal(s) and create a substantial basis for building a project schedule.